 A: Yes!
 We do offer local pickup.
 We do not list it in the shopping cart because of how our plugin works to sort shipping prices.
 Everyone is welcome to contact us for local pickup to save on shipping costs.

-NOTE: We are about 1 hour from Toledo, Ohio.
-If you pre-order, I can deliver your foam to you at the Toledo Show in April.
+NOTE: We are located in Tecumseh, Michigan, about 1 hour NW from Toledo, Ohio, and 1 hour west of Detroit, MI.
+If you pre-order, I can deliver your foam to you at the Toledo Swap Meet in April.

-Q: Will you have a booth at the Toledo Show?
+Q: Will you have a booth or sell at any events?

 Q: What is EPP?